EVENTTY/EVENTTY.github.io/docs/_docs/10-layouts.md

 ## Social sharing links

-The `single` layout has an option to enable social links at the bottom of posts for sharing on Twitter, Facebook, and LinkedIn.
+The `single` layout has an option to enable social links at the bottom of posts for sharing on Twitter, Facebook, Google+, and LinkedIn.
 Similar to the links found in the author sidebar, the theme ships with defaults for the most common social networks.

 ![default social share link buttons]({{ "/assets/images/mm-social-share-links-default.png" | relative_url }})